 - Magic Eraser Tool : Like magic wand tool, magic eraser tool is also useful for images with one color tone or one brightness value.
 This tool will remove the background with just one click.

-Method 1: Remove Background Using the Quick Selection Tool
+Method 1: Remove Background in Photoshop Using the Quick Selection Tool

 The quick selection tool is quite an easy tool.
 It finds the edges and creates a line around the edges to separate the subject from the background.
 There is an option to modify the selection area too.
 As its name says, it really is a quick solution for difficult work.